test-bench/mruby-ruby-compat/README.md

     # Run a single file with MRuby
     > mruby-require test/automated/some_test.rb

+## Adding MRuby Support to an Existing Project

+If the project structure resembles a typical TestBench project, the three principal reasons it might not already be compatible with TestBench's MRuby support are:

+1. The project depends on parts of Ruby or the Ruby standard library that aren't compiled in to MRuby
+2. Some of the Ruby code in the project (or its gem dependencies) isn't compatible with TestBench's MRuby support

+Generally, the first issue is resolved by including additional MRuby gems (called "mrbgems") in `build_config.rb`.
+See the [MRuby documentation](https://github.com/mruby/mruby/blob/master/doc/guides/mrbgems.md) for more information.

+The second issue is less straightforward to resolve.
+However, since all of the libraries that comprise the [Eventide Toolkit](https://eventide-project.org) use TestBench, work is already underway to ensure they are available and compatible with TestBench's MRuby support.
+Although the toolkit is aimed at evented microservices development, it also contains many underlying libraries that are useful to any Rubyist.

 ## Incompatibilities / Notes

 - **Time.new** - The final two arguments to `Time.new` differ between MRI and mruby: